 Available funds do not allow us to provide assistance to all graduate students; however, most receive partial support and avail themselves of the various loan programs to further finance their education.
 The University and the College of Communication assume that all students will contribute financially to their graduate education.

 In order to be considered for any federal aid (including Work-Study and loans) you must submit a Free Application For Student Aid (FAFSA).
 You may apply online at fafsa.ed.gov.

 Download the Stafford Loan Processing Form.
-Please mail this form to: COM Graduate Affairs, 640 Commonwealth Ave, Room 130, Boston, MA 02215.
+Please email this form to email@example.com, or mail to: COM Graduate Affairs, 640 Commonwealth Ave, Room 130, Boston, MA 02215.

 Make sure you fill out the FAFSA as well at fafsa.ed.gov if applying for any federal loans.
 Private loan applications (including the Federal PLUS loan application) will be available in July.
 We will contact students to let them know when it is appropriate to apply for these particular loans.

 Download the Summer Stafford Loan Fact Sheet and Application.
 Please note that students must turn this form into COM Graduate Affairs, Room 130 after they register for summer classes.
 Students must register for at least 6 academic credits over the course of the summer in order to be eligible.
 Summer borrowing may impact the amount of Stafford Loan you are eligible for in future semesters.